Equity Release Mortgages: The Complete Guide

-For instance, if you borrow £30,000 at the age of 60, at 5% on a £130,000 house, and the amount you owe doubles roughly every 14 years.
-So, if you’re lucky enough to live up to 74 years of age you owe around £60,000, live until 88, and you owe £120,000.
-However, it’s important to note that although this sounds like a lot, you haven’t had to make a single payment in 28 years and the risk has all been on the provider.
+For instance, if you borrow £30,000 at the age of 60, at rates of 5% on a £130,000 house – what you owe doubles roughly every 14 years.
+So, if you’re lucky enough to survive up to 74, you’ll owe around £60,000.
+Live until 88, and you’ll owe £120,000.

 Things to Consider When Taking Out an Equity Release Scheme

 There are a host of considerations that you need to pay attention to before you take out a lifetime mortgage or opt for a home reversion.

 However, these factors are by no means exhaustive, and if you need to learn more about this, you should click here to see how much equity you can release and chat with an expert for free.